dkosmari/libgudevxx/README.md

 `libgudevxx` is a C++20 wrapper for `libgudev`, which is a GObject wrapper for `libudev`, which is a library for the `udev` Linux kernel subsystem.

-This library makes it safer to integrate `libgudev` into GTK+ and gtkmm applications written in C++, by using RAII and type safety.
-Note that this library does not depend on glibmm, it provides its own thin wrappers.
+This library makes it safer to integrate `libgudev` into GTK+/GLib and gtkmm/glibmm applications written in C++, by using RAII and type safety.
+Note that this library does not depend on glibmm, it comes with its own thin wrapper to convert GLib data types to C++ types.

 Usage